Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 April 2025 18.22.32 UTC
+- WIB: Selasa, 15 April 2025 19.52.53 UTC
-- WITA: Selasa, 15 April 2025 19.22.32 UTC
+- WITA: Selasa, 15 April 2025 20.52.53 UTC
-- WIT: Selasa, 15 April 2025 20.22.32 UTC
+- WIT: Selasa, 15 April 2025 21.52.53 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

 Kategori: inspirational